pragmatrix/ScanRat/README.md

 # ScanRat - PEG Parser Combinators for F# with support for Left Recursion

-ScanRat is a mashup of the IronMeta PackRat parsing algorithm, that supports left recursion, and the ideas from the FParsec and Sprache projects.
+ScanRat is a mashup of the IronMeta PackRat parsing algorithm, and the concepts of the [FParsec](http://www.quanttec.com/fparsec/) and [Sprache](https://github.com/sprache/sprache) projects.

 ## Features

 - Automatic memoization of the parsing results.
-- Direct and mutual left recursion as specified in
+- Direct and mutual left recursion as specified in (ref TBD).
-- Some error handling (includes the parse stack)
+- Some error handling (includes the parse stack).
 - Computation Expressions to conventiently parse sequences (inspired by Sprache's LinQ SelectMany "hack").

 ## Limitations

-- If a direct left and right recursion is used in one rule, the algorithm wrongly right-associates the parses as noted by Tratt in his paper.
+- If a direct left and right recursion is used in one rule, the algorithm wrongly right-associates the parses as noted by Tratt in his paper (ref TBD).

 ## Soon

 - RegExp support
-- Source indices must be accessible when for the result generators.
+- Source indices must be accessible inside the result generators (define an additional production operator?).

 To use ScanRat, check out and import the ScanRat project or install the (upcoming) NuGet package.